-(This is a realistic account of the writer, Regel Javines, in his journey as iskolar ng bayan in PUP, 2003–2007)
+(This is a realistic account of the writer, Regel Javines, in his journey as iskolar ng bayan in PUP back in 2003–2007)

 PUP went through three names revision: from its original name Manila Business School (MBC) in 1904 as founded; to Philippine School of Commerce (PSC) in 1908; then became Philippine College of Commerce (PCC) in 1952, and finally named Polytechnic University of the Philippines (PUP) in 1978.
 But its original mandate to train students for government service and entrepreneurship lives on.

-PUP calls its students “iskolar ng bayan” (scholars of the nation) as the Philippine government and other nongovernment institutions subsidize its students’ tuition and other fees.
-A majority of PUP students are economically challenged and marginalized.
+PUP calls its students iskolar ng bayan (scholars of the nation) as the Philippine government and other nongovernment institutions subsidize its students’ tuition and other fees.
+A majority of iskolar ng bayan in PUP are economically challenged and marginalized.

 PUP is considered as the “Poor Man’s University” living by its commitment to provide access to quality and responsive education to qualified and talented students all over the country.

 I had no idea at all.
-I was naïve and no information beforehand about the PUP entrance examinations were all about.
-Nor did I even know about PUP back then.
+I was naïve and had no information beforehand about what the PUP entrance examinations were all about.
+Nor did I even know about being an iskolar ng bayan in PUP back then, or the PUP itself.

 On the way to Manila, I got stranded for 1 night and 2 days in Allen, Samar; stayed in Cavite for a night, then traveled to Tondo, Manila, and stayed there for almost a week waiting for my folks.